-Panasonic GH5 versus Panasonic GH5s
+Panasonic GH5 vs GH5s

 The Panasonic Lumix DC-GH5 and the Panasonic Lumix DC-GH5s are two enthusiast cameras that were announced, respectively, in January 2017 and January 2018.
 Both the GH5 and the GH5s are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The GH5 has a resolution of 20.2 megapixel, whereas the GH5s provides 9.9 MP.
+The GH5 has a resolution of 20.2 megapixels, whereas the GH5s provides 9.9 MP.

 In this particular case, the Panasonic GH5 and the Panasonic GH5s have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the GH5s is markedly lighter (9 percent) than the GH5.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.